Skip to main content

 Member → Member direct handoff (today)SubagentTaskSkill✅ Shipped (no bus)

-The Markdown skill files in docs/members/ are never modified — each is parsed at runtime
+The Markdown skill files in skills/ are never modified — each is parsed at runtime

 by MemberRegistry and used as the system prompt for the corresponding BaseAgent.